Discovering and exploiting active sensing motifs for estimation: Methods

 \subsubsection{Simulation and control}

-We simulated our model in Python with a nonlinear differential equation solver \cite{Fiedler2023}.
-Even though our model was defined with continuous-time dynamics, we simulated each time step discretely with constant inputs for each step.
+We simulated our continuous-time dynamics models in Python with an ordinary differential equation (ODE) solver \cite{Fiedler2023}.
+As opposed to applying the ODE solver once across the full time-series, we applied it to each discrete time step independently while holding the inputs constant at each step.
 This was done as opposed to interpolating inputs between time steps, as interpolation between steps can cause issues reproducing simulations starting from an arbitrary point along a trajectory due to the way numerical solvers operate.
 Our discrete time approach ensured that we could start from any given point along a trajectory and maintain the exact simulation thereafter, which was necessary to construct observability matrices in sliding windows.

 We used model predictive control (MPC) with full state feedback to precisely control flight trajectories through our model (\autoref{equ:drone_model}) (\autoref{fig:figure_1_b}).
 In principle, other control methods could work, but MPC is a good general choice for controlling nonlinear systems.
 We first prescribed---or took from measured trajectories---a desired set-point for $v_{x}$, $v_{y}$, and $\psi$ over time (\autoref{fig:figure_1_a}), then used an open-source MPC toolbox \citep{Fiedler2023} to find the optimal control inputs to track the set-point variables.
-Our MPC cost function penalized the squared error between each of our set-point series while adding an additional penalty for each control input to ensure more smoother force and torque inputs.
+Our MPC cost function penalized the squared error between each of our set-point series while adding an additional penalty for each control input to ensure smoother force and torque inputs.
 Specifics can be found in our publicly available code.